This article is updated in July 2021

-Now, you can establish a temporary remote connection to the virtual MacOS build machine on which your Codemagic builds run during each session.
+Now, you can establish a temporary remote access/connection to the virtual MacOS build machine on which your Codemagic builds run during each session.

 There are two ways to connect to the remote machine: